awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/encryption-static-key-set-up.md

 1. Make a note of the secret ARN from Secrets Manager\.
 You will need this information in the next procedure\.

-## Step 2: Create an IAM Policy to Allow AWS Elemental MediaConnect to Access Your Secret<a name="encryption-static-key-set-up-create-iam-policy"></a>
+## Step 2: Create an IAM policy to allow AWS Elemental MediaConnect to access your secret<a name="encryption-static-key-set-up-create-iam-policy"></a>

 In [step 1](#encryption-static-key-set-up-store-key), you created a secret and stored it in AWS Secrets Manager\.
 In this step, you create an IAM policy that allows AWS Elemental MediaConnect to read the secret that you stored\.

-**To create an IAM policy that allows AWS Elemental MediaConnect to access your secret**
+**To create an IAM policy that allows MediaConnect to access your secret**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.